DARIAEngineering/dcaf_case_management/docs/onboarding/SETTING_UP_A_NEW_INSTANCE.md

 * Generate a Google API token (for the Clinic Finder):
   * Enable the Geocoding API
   * Create a Google API key, named `FUND Geocoding API Key`; restrict it to just the Geocoding API
-* Optional but recommended: Generate a [Sqreen](https://www.sqreen.io/) API token -- this is a security service
+* Generate a [Sqreen](https://www.sqreen.io/) API token

-### Create a new heroku app
+### Provision the instance in the heroku pipeline

 [Click this here link to spin up a new app](https://heroku.com/deploy?template=https://github.com/DCAFEngineering/dcaf_case_management).
-This vastly simplifies new instance setup and automatically provisions the necessary Heroku add-ons for you:
+This vastly simplifies new instance setup and automatically provisions the necessary Heroku add-ons for you.

-* mLabs -- this is a mongodb data service (our database!)
-* Sendgrid -- this is used as the email service (our emailer!)
-* Logentries -- used for application logging
-* Scheduler -- used to run tasks on a cron schedule
+Fill in the form as follows (stuff in caps are variables you should have on hand):

+* App name should be `daria-FUND`
+* App owner should be the `casemanager` team
+* Click `Add this app to a pipeline` and select `casemanager-pipeline`, then `production`
+* In the config vars section, fill in config variables based on what you have.
+Use defaults where applicable for fields like `CSP_VIOLATION_URI` and `DARIA_LINES`; the DARIA team member leading the onboarding will tell you if you need to change a default value.
+You should have the resour

-Follow the directions to fill out necessary environment variables and configuration for your DARIA instance.
-(Ask our slack channel if you have questions.)
-Clicking Deploy App will launch your DARIA instance!
-You now have an instance running, but there are still some followup tasks.
+Clicking Deploy App will launch the new DARIA instance!
+We should now have an instance running, but there are still some followup tasks to handle.

-### If not within the DCAF pipeline

-- [ ] In Heroku, make sure someone other than you has access to the instance -- make sure you aren't the only member of your fund with Heroku panel access!
-- [ ] Confirm that you are using HTTPS with heroku ACM ([Automated Certificate Management](https://devcenter.heroku.com/articles/automated-certificate-management)).
-Note that this may require a paid heroku dyno.
-(For the love of god, do not enter real data into DARIA unless you have HTTPS set up.)

 ### Finish up service setup

-- [ ] Set up an uptime monitor (we recommend StatusCake!)
+* Set up an uptime monitor for the new domain.
+(We generally use StatusCake for right now but will switch to a team monitor soon; use an existing monitor as a guide to configure.)
-- [ ] Go to Heroku, click on `Scheduler`, and add the nightly cleanup job: `$ rake nightly cleanup`, dyno size hobby, frequency daily, 08:00 UTC
+* Go to the new app in Heroku, click on `Scheduler`, and add the nightly cleanup job: `$ rake nightly_cleanup`, dyno size hobby, frequency daily, 08:00 UTC

 ### Smoke test to confirm everything is working right